AngelHCS/holbertonschool-shell/io_redirections_and_filters/README.md

-practice excersis dealing with the re-direction of I/O
+practice dealing with the re-direction of I/O